Candidates for master’s degrees are not eligible for financial aid from SEAS.

 Beyond the first year, when students are in a better position to teach and assist in research, support is ordinarily provided through research assistantships, or a combination of a teaching fellowship and a research assistantship.

 During the academic year, full-time students may not accept employment inside or outside the University, other than teaching fellowships or research assistantships that involves a commitment of more than ten hours per week, without special permission.

-For more information, please visit the Graduate School of Arts and Sciences (GSAS) financial aid section.
+For more information, please visit the financial aid section of the GSAS website.